Michaelizm/dotfiles/README.md

       " Use <Ctrl-j>, <Ctrl-k> or the arrow keys to navigate the result list.
       " Use <Ctrl-t> or <Ctrl-v>, <Ctrl-s> to open the selected entry in a new tab or in a new split.
       " Use <Ctrl-n>, <Ctrl-p> to select the next/previous string in the prompt's history.
-      " Use <Ctrl-y> to create a new file and its parent directories.
       " Use <Ctrl-z> to mark/unmark multiple files and <Ctrl-o> to open the marked files
       ```